 Workplace equality is one of the major priorities of the Group's human resources policy, along with the prevention of discrimination in general.
-A special attention is given to ensure gender equality in the workplace, facilitate the integration of disabled employees and prevent discrimination on the basis of age or nationality.
-Initiatives undertaken to encourage workplace equality and deliver measurable results include:
+Special attention is given to ensure gender equality in the workplace, facilitate the integration of disabled employees and prevent discrimination on the basis of age or nationality.
+Measures put in place to ensure equal opportunity and obtain quantifiable results include:

-- a program that periodically revises job descriptions to ensure that they are non-discriminatory and consistent across each profession, with a particular focus on accurately describing the related tasks and responsibilities.
-In addition, the positions, job titles and requisite profiles are reviewed once a year, department by department; and - recruitment policies based on the sole criterion of suitability for the job.
+a program that periodically revises job descriptions to ensure that they are non-discriminatory and consistent across each profession, with a particular focus on accurately describing the related tasks and responsibilities.
+In addition, the positions, job titles and requisite profiles are reviewed once a year, department by department; and recruitment policies based on the sole criterion of suitability for the job.
 In the United States, for example, Arkema Inc. gives training to people involved in the recruitment and hiring process, provides them with job descriptions and applicant profiles, and remedies any situation where there is a significant underrepresentation of minorities or women in the workforce.

-Diversity is an important issue for the Group, as a powerful lever for driving team performance and attracting the finest talent.
-This is why the Group is also aiming to enhance its employer brand image.
-It has therefore set two new diversity objectives, as specified in paragraph 2.6.1 of this chapter and described in detail in the following sections.
+Diversity is an important issue for the Group and a powerful lever for driving team performance and attracting the finest talent.
+It is also a way for the Group to enhance its employer brand image.
+Arkema has therefore set two diversity objectives, to increase the percentage of women and of non-French nationals in senior management and executive positions.
+Details of these objectives are provided below.